TreeAdv: Tree-Structured Advantage Redistribution for Group-Based RL: Experiments

-We next analyze training-time behavior to understand how the improvements emerge.
-Figure~\ref{fig:treeadv_reward_entropy_step} compares \ourmethod against GRPO/GSPO across model scales, reporting reward (top) and entropy (bottom) over training steps.
-Reward provides a direct optimization signal under the training objective, while entropy serves as a proxy for exploration and update volatility.
+We next analyze training-time dynamics to understand how the improvements emerge.
+Figure~\ref{fig:treeadv_reward_entropy_step} compares \ourmethod with GRPO/GSPO across model scales, reporting reward (top) and entropy (bottom) over training steps; entropy serves as a proxy for policy sharpness and training-time volatility.

-On \texttt{Qwen3-8B-Base}, \ourmethod increases reward faster than GRPO in the early stage, after which the gap narrows and the two methods become closer later in training.
-At the same time, entropy under \ourmethod decreases more rapidly, indicating earlier policy concentration.
-While faster concentration can reduce exploration, it is consistent with the observed rapid early reward gains on the base model and suggests more decisive updates under the same training budget.
+On \texttt{Qwen3-8B-Base}, \ourmethod achieves faster early reward gains and a quicker entropy drop, after which the reward gap narrows later in training, consistent with earlier policy concentration under the same budget.
+On instruction-tuned models, \ourmethod often shows a short delay in early reward growth but consistently catches up and surpasses GRPO/GSPO, with typically smoother entropy trajectories, suggesting lower-variance updates from token-/segment-level advantage redistribution.

-In contrast, on instruct models, \ourmethod often shows a short warm-up phase: reward increases more slowly than GRPO/GSPO early on, but \ourmethod consistently catches up and eventually surpasses the baselines as training proceeds.
-We attribute this to an adaptation effect of token-/segment-level advantage assignment: redistributing terminal outcomes into more localized advantages can yield more conservative (lower-variance) early updates, which may delay short-term reward gains yet improves long-horizon advantage assignment and stability.
-Consistent with this, entropy trajectories under \ourmethod are typically smoother than GRPO/GSPO, indicating lower training volatility.